hkawaji/181207-backup-access-to-FANTOM/README.md

 # FANTOM IS BACK!
 * http://fantom.gsc.riken.jp/

+all the data should be available, while some of cover contents are missing. please let fantom-help@riken.jp know if any data is missing.

 # Backup access to FANTOM ( fantom.gsc.riken.jp )

 FANTOM servers (incl. all #FANTOM5 services) are now facing troubles, and become unavailable tentatively.
 We are very sorry.
 We are taking steps to recover it as soon as possible.
 Please see https://twitter.com/FANTOM_project for the latest news.